jragard/kenzie-testing/README.md

 Currently, we are using module.exports to export the functions from the main file so the test file can import them and test them.

 This should be done in a manner that is not confusing or obtrusive for the student.
-Comments are needed to guide them to how we expect the file structure is to be setup and so they can focus on learning the programming.
+Comments could be needed to guide them to how we expect the file structure is to be setup and so they can focus on learning the programming.

 an example test file can be seen in the top of the directory `test-file-example.js` Also, Katas1 is mostly flushed out and can be a good starting point.